2024 Domaine de Chevalier Grand Cru Classé de Graves

 5% Petit Verdot

-This blend emphasises the refinement and structure of Cabernet Sauvignon, with the ripe, dark fruits of Merlot and the spicy depth of Petit Verdot as perfect support.
+This blend emphasises the refinement and structure of Cabernet Sauvignon, perfectly complemented by the ripe, dark fruits of Merlot and the spicy depth of Petit Verdot.

 Vinification & Maturation

 The harvest took place from September 20th to October 8th.
-Grapes were harvested manually in small crates and underwent three-step sorting.
-Thanks to the use of four different types of vats (steel, stainless steel, concrete tulips and wood), each plot was optimally vinified.
-The wine matures for 16 to 18 months in barriques, 1/3 of which are new oak.
+Grapes were hand-harvested into small crates and underwent a three-step sorting process.
+Thanks to the use of four different types of vats (steel, stainless steel, concrete tulips, and wood), each plot was optimally vinified.
+The wine matures for 16 to 18 months in barriques, one-third of which are new oak.

-Tasting note of Domaine de Chevalier Rouge 2024
+Tasting notes of Domaine de Chevalier Rouge 2024

-A refined nose with notes of wild strawberry, blackcurrant, forest floor and fine wood.
-In the mouth: velvety tannins, a juicy texture and a spicy, mineral backbone.
+A refined nose with notes of wild strawberry, black currant, forest floor, and fine wood.
+On the palate: velvety tannins, a juicy texture, and a spicy, mineral backbone.
 The wine is harmonious and pure, with a long, elegant finish.

-You can read the full wine reviews from Parker, Suckling, Vinous and Wine Spectator via the links next to the image.
-A free service for our customers.
-Need advice on finding the ideal wine for your dish?
+You can read the full wine reviews from Parker, Suckling, Vinous, and Wine Spectator, among others, via the links next to the image.
+This is a free service for our customers.
+Need advice on finding the perfect wine to pair with your dish?
 Click here for our exclusive Sommelier.
-Free for customers of Grandcruwijnen.
+Free for Grand Cru customers.

 Specifications